Back to Blog

 Most agencies deploy their first white-label voice AI agent within 1-2 days, with full client onboarding taking 1-2 weeks depending on integration complexity.

 Understanding implementation timelines helps agencies set client expectations, plan resources, and avoid costly delays.
 This guide breaks down exactly what to expect when launching voice AI services, from platform setup to client deployment at scale.
+If you are still choosing a platform, our white-label voice AI guide for agencies covers how setup speed factors into the buy decision.

 What Are the Key Phases of Voice AI Implementation?